barn2plugins/posts-data-table/readme.txt

 **Posts Table with Search & Sort (free) includes:**

 * Create sortable and filterable post tables.
-* Choose any or all of the following columns: post ID, title, content, categories, tags, author, or date.
+* Choose any or all of the following columns: post ID, image, title, content, categories, tags, author, or date.
 * Streamlined content using pagination.
 * 100% responsive to different screen sizes.
 * Display WordPress blog posts in a simple HTML table.